MLH-Fellowship/sre-portfolio-site/README.md

 - Add a map of all the cool locations/countries you visited

 ### Flask Tasks
+- Get your Flask app running locally on your machine using the instructions below.
 - Add a template for adding multiple work experiences using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/api/#basics)
 - Add a menu bar
 - Put all your hobbies on a new page.